annagabain/LiveShare/2019-09-26/README.md

 * Using extension db.json makes the nodemon start to loop, as the db save makes nodemon restart the server.

-* Had to Monky Patch Put as it was not implemented in 'curl-request'
+* PUT is not implemented in 'curl-request'

 * await can only be used inside functions.